lightning/bolts/03-transactions.md

 # Appendix B: Funding Transaction Test Vectors

 In the following:
- - we assume that *local* is the funder
+ - it's assumed that *local* is the funder.
- - private keys are displayed as 32 bytes plus a trailing 1 (Bitcoin's convention for "compressed" private keys, i.e. keys for which the public key is compressed)
+ - private keys are displayed as 32 bytes plus a trailing 1 (Bitcoin's convention for "compressed" private keys, i.e. keys for which the public key is compressed).
- - transaction signatures are all deterministic, using RFC6979 (using HMAC-SHA256)
+ - transaction signatures are all deterministic, using RFC6979 (using HMAC-SHA256).

-The input for the funding transaction was created using a test chain with the following first two blocks, the second one with a spendable coinbase (note that such a P2PKH input is inadvisable as detailed in [BOLT #2](02-peer-protocol.md#the-funding_created-message), but provides the simplest example):
+The input for the funding transaction was created using a test chain with the following first two blocks; the second block contains a spendable coinbase (note that such a P2PKH input is inadvisable, as detailed in [BOLT #2](02-peer-protocol.md#the-funding_created-message), but provides the simplest example):

     Block 0 (genesis): 0100000000000000000000000000000000000000000000000000000000000000000000003ba3edfd7a7b12b27ac72c3e67768f617fc81bc3888a51323a9fb8aa4b1e5e4adae5494dffff7f20020000000101000000010000000000000000000000000000000000000000000000000000000000000000ffffffff4d04ffff001d0104455468652054696d65732030332f4a616e2f32303039204368616e63656c6c6f72206f6e206272696e6b206f66207365636f6e64206261696c6f757420666f722062616e6b73ffffffff0100f2052a01000000434104678afdb0fe5548271967f1a67130b7105cd6a828e03909a67962e0ea1f61deb649f6bc3f4cef38c4f35504e51ec112de5c384df7ba0b8d578a4c702b6bf11d5fac00000000
     Block 1: 0000002006226e46111a0b59caaf126043eb5bbf28c34f3a5e332a1fc7b2b73cf188910fadbb20ea41a8423ea937e76e8151636bf6093b70eaff942930d20576600521fdc30f9858ffff7f20000000000101000000010000000000000000000000000000000000000000000000000000000000000000ffffffff03510101ffffffff0100f2052a010000001976a9143ca33c2e4446f4a305f23c80df8ad1afdcf652f988ac00000000